Amos Klausner

 Director // American Institute of Graphic Arts, San Francisco // October 1999 – November 2004

-• Director of the second largest chapter of AIGA.
+• Director of the 1,500 member (second largest) chapter of AIGA.

 • Provide management and leadership experience.

-• Crafte the AIGA experience for a Bay Area audience.
+• Crafted the AIGA experience for a Bay Area audience.

 • Manage award-winning print projects with regional and national designers.